angelontny/fun_with_pandas/README.md

 # Fun with Pandas

 ## Intro
-Track transactions using the sms.db sqlite database extracted from an encrypted iphone backup using libimobiledevice.
+Track transactions using the sms.db SQLite database extracted from an encrypted iPhone backup using libimobiledevice.

-Used pandas for extracting and formatting relevant information from the database into a csv file which was then imported into metabase for visualization.
+Used Pandas to extract and format relevant information from the database into a CSV file, which was then imported into Metabase for visualization.

-Data was read into a dataframe using the pandas.read_sql_query function.
-Relevant piece of data like amount and sender/receiver was extracted using patterns found within the text body.
-The timestamp of the message was used as the timestamp of the transaction as there isn't a noticable delay between both.
+Data was read into a DataFrame using the pandas.read_sql_query function.
+Relevant pieces of data—such as the amount and sender/receiver—were extracted using patterns found within the text body.
+The timestamp of the message was used as the timestamp of the transaction, as there isn’t a noticeable delay between the message and the actual transaction.

 ## Metabase

-Metabase was used for visualizing the extracted data.
-It's a simple visualization tool that supports data ingestion from csv files.
+Metabase was used to visualize the extracted data.
+It's a simple visualization tool that supports data ingestion from CSV files.

 ## Visuals
 ![bar graph](./visuals/bar_graph.png 'bar graph')